prabunagrajan/free-design-resources/README.md

 # Icons
-[UIXLibrary Icons](https://uixlibrary.com/resources/of/category/icons) - Free vector icons for your next design projects.
+[UIXLibrary](https://uixlibrary.com) [Free Icons](https://uixlibrary.com/resources/of/category/icons) - Free vector icons for your next design projects.

 [Noun Project](https://thenounproject.com/) - The Noun Project community is building a visual language that anyone can use and understand.
 New icons are added daily.